AIForces/AIForces/docs/source/problemsetting.rst

 scripts
 ^^^^^^^

-   Files of problem scripts.
+   Problem script files.

-   :ref:`builder-label` is preparing the problem for further work.
+   :ref:`builder-label` script compiles the task into a ready state.
-   :ref:`validator-label` script reads test file and strctly checks it validity.
-Read more.
+   :ref:`validator-label` script reads a test file and checks it for validity.
-   :ref:`checker-label` script starts runs challenges and produces logs.
-Read more.
+   :ref:`checker-label` script starts and runs challenges and produces logs.

    builder
       **Required: false**